 Have you had a novel blog idea that’s been sitting on your to-do-list forever?
 Bite the bullet and turn the idea into a reality.

 Work on your blog or online business during the Coronavirus lockdown

 Use the time while indoors to focus on which channel could be the most beneficial for your business or website.
 For me, I’m focusing on building and improving my Pinterest account, by designing fresh pins every day.

 4. Write — fun things to do in the house

 Do you have a great story, novel or novella to tell the world?
 Flex your creative muscles and try your hand at writing something.

-Fill the house with delicious aromas and feelgood moments by baking something.
+Fill the house with delicious aromas and feelgood moments by baking bread or some unique desserts.
 Use the time at home to try out a new bread recipe, or make something imaginative with the kids.